tartley/colorama/README.rst

 Some presumably valid ANSI sequences aren't recognised (see details below), but to my knowledge nobody has yet complained about this.
 Puzzling.

-See outstanding issues and wishlist: https://github.com/tartley/colorama/issues
+See outstanding issues and wish-list: https://github.com/tartley/colorama/issues

 If anything doesn't work for you, or doesn't do what you expected or hoped for,